MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/lists-sync-policies.md

 ### Prevent users from getting silently signed in to Lists sync with their Windows credentials

-If you enable this setting, people who used Microsoft Lists previously and who are signed in on an Azure AD-joined PC can set up Lists sync without entering their account credentials.
+If you disable this setting, people who used Microsoft Lists previously and who are signed in on an Azure AD-joined PC can set up Lists sync without entering their account credentials.

 > [!IMPORTANT]
 > If the [Office browser extension](https://microsoftedge.microsoft.com/addons/detail/office/gggmmkjegpiggikcnhidnjjhmicpibll?source=sfw) isn't installed on users’ Chromium-based browsers (Edge, Chrome, etc.), we strongly recommend leaving silent account configuration enabled to ensure the seamless operation of List sync via Nucleus.exe.

-Enabling this policy sets the following registry key value to 1:
+Disabling this policy sets the following registry key value to 1:

 [HKLM\SOFTWARE\Policies\Microsoft\OneDrive] "DisableNucleusSilentConfig" = "dword:00000001"